 Disabled people eligibility

-If you're a resident in Scotland, aged five or over and meet one of the following criteria, you're entitled to free bus travel with the National Entitlement Card (NEC):
+If you're a resident in Scotland, and meet one of the following criteria, you're entitled to free bus travel with the National Entitlement Card (NEC):

 - You receive the higher rate of the mobility component or the higher or middle rate of the care component of Disability Living Allowance, you receive Attendance Allowance or you receive Personal Independence Payment.
 A copy of your award letter from the DWP confirming your eligibility is required.
 The letter must be dated within the last 12 months.
 For details on getting your letter, please contact the Disability benefits helpline.

 - You live in a care/residential home or hospital and are eligible for the higher or middle rate of the care component of Disability Living Allowance, or Personal Independence Payment or Attendance Allowance.
 In many cases DWP benefit may be suspended whilst someone is in care or hospital – in that case you can provide a letter from the hospital/care home confirming that you live there and receive 24 hour care.